Local Area | Dent Station

 WHAT TO DO IN THE THE AREA

-Whilst Dent Station is arguably a very remote location, accessibility to the surrounding towns and via the Settle to Carlisle railway line both North and South are excellent.
+Whilst Dent Station is arguably a very remote location, accessibility to the surrounding towns and via the Settle-Carlisle Railway Line both North and South are excellent.

 Surrounding towns of Hawes and Sedbergh, Leyburn, Giggleswick, Kirby Lonsdale, Skipton and Ingleton are all within reach and have their own individual charm and character.
 All these towns have market days and are predominantly serviced by superb local/regional shops selling ‘top notch’ local produce.